Lower Burrell woman ordered to stand trial on charges stemming from fiery Tarentum Bridge crash

 "We don't know what she was like when she crashed this car," he said.

-Tarentum officer Matthew Kaminski testified during the hearing that police were initially dispatched for an explosion on the bridge.
+Tarentum officer Matthew Kaminski testified during the hearing police initially were dispatched for an explosion on the bridge.
 He found the Eclipse crashed into construction equipment and on fire, with the driver's door open and no one around.

 Kaminski said there was debris on the bridge for 75 to 100 yards, and that the car's right front tire was missing.